ioBroker/ioBroker.js-controller/doc/SCHEMA.md

 * instance - instance of adapter.
 Parent has to be of type adapter
 * meta     - rarely changing meta information that a adapter or his instances needs
 * config   - configurations
-* vfs      - a virtual path. parent has to be of type vfs.
 * script
 * user
 * group